Mohitt029/ChatGPT-Clone-using-MERN-Stack/README.md

 Welcome to the Full-Stack Web Application project!
 In this project, we will guide you through the process of building a responsive and dynamic web application using MongoDB, Express, React, and Node.js (MERN stack).
-By following this tutorial, you will learn how to create a full-stack web application that includes a front-end user interface built with React, a back-end API developed with Express and Node.js, and data storage using MongoDB.
+You will learn how to create a full-stack web application that includes a front-end user interface built with React, a back-end API developed with Express and Node.js, and data storage using MongoDB.

 #Prerequisites
 To successfully complete this project, you should have a basic understanding of the following technologies: